BernardoCerqueira/stockManager/README.md

 # stockManager

 ## 📖 Overview
-Stock Manager is an application designed to help users manage items, similar to a virtual store.
+Stock Manager is an application designed to help users manage items, similar to a virtual store (non-responsive).

 ## 🚀 Key Features
 It allows the user to: